 Then the last rose I’m going to put slightly lower down and tape it to the main stem.
 Refer to Video at 36:00

-Trim off any uneven wires from the bottom of the main stem, then using a wide tape give the main part of the stem a final wrap with the flower tape.
+Trim off any uneven wires from the bottom of the main stem, then use a wide tape and give the main part of the stem a final wrap with the flower tape.
 Refer to Video at 36:42